• Skip to main content

 The Celebration of Lights is a fun tradition to bring in the holiday season in downtown Alamosa.
 This has incorporated the illumination of the City Hall Complex with glowing lights, a parade, live music performances, hot chocolate, and a chance to meet and greet Santa Claus and his busy elves.

 Past years have included music by the ASU Music Department featuring a brass quartet and clarinet duo.
-Organizers have noted for those planning on attending to dress warm, and holiday attire is encouraged.
+Organizers have noted that those planning on attending to dress warm, and holiday attire is encouraged.
 This event is hosted by the Alamosa County Chamber of Commerce.

 Kristen Kuchar